Birational geometry and localisation of categories: Preliminaries and notation

 We refer to Gabriel-Zisman \cite[Chapter I]{gz} for the necessary background.
 Recall \cite[I.1]{gz} that if $\sC$ is a small category and $S$ is a collection of morphisms in $\sC$, there is a category $\sC[S^{-1}]$ and a functor $\sC\to \sC[S^{-1}]$ which is universal among functors from $\sC$ which invert the elements of $S$.
 When $S$ satisfies \emph{calculus of fractions} \cite[I.2]{gz} the category $\sC[S^{-1}]$ is equivalent to another one, denoted $S^{-1}\sC$ by Gabriel and Zisman, in which the Hom sets are more explicit.

-This definition raises set-theoretic problems: we have chosen to ignore them in this paper, and hence to be rather informal with sets, classes or collections of morphisms.
+If $\sC$ is only essentially small, one can construct a category verifying the same $2$-universal property by starting from an equivalent small category, provided $S$ contains the identities.
+All categories considered in this paper are subcategories of $\Var(F)$ (varieties over our base field $F$) or $\place(F)$ (finitely generated extensions of $F$, morphisms given by places), hence are essentially small.

-In this paper, we shall encounter situations where calculus of fractions is satisfied, as well as others where it is not.
+We shall encounter situations where calculus of fractions is satisfied, as well as others where it is not.
 We shall take the practice to abuse notation and write $S^{-1}\sC$ rather than $\sC[S^{-1}]$ even when calculus of fractions is not verified.